Local Area of Eskdale and the Lake District

 Once here there are a number of attractions that can be reached within the valley without using the car.
 Indeed many visitors say they only get back in the car when they are leaving.

-The Eskdale Valley provides a vast choice of walks to suit all ages and fitness levels.
-The valley floor itself is predominantly flat - a mixture of open fields, woods and pathways offer a multitude of walks for families with youngsters and those prefering a leisurely stroll.
-From The King George you can reach the village of Boot, St Catherines Church and Stanley Ghyll Force by following the River Esk upstream.
+The immediate surroundings of the valley of Eskdale, with its green fields and woodlands, is predominantly flat with a mixture of open fields, woods and pathways offer a multitude of walks for families with youngsters and those prefering a leisurely stroll.
+There are many routes right from the front door step, along lanes, by streams and rivers, through woods or over the nearby hills (just ask Jonnty).
+One of the best riverside walks in the area is from the King George up to Doctor Bridge.
+Also from the King George you can reach the village of Boot, St Catherines Church and Stanley Ghyll Force by following the River Esk upstream.

 The Eskdale Trail